The conspiracy to keep secret the hidden code of narrative structure.

 This is Padgett talking, but remember, Scully is a character in his story.
 This is clearly a Main Character moment.
 Scully is trying to reconcile her developing feelings and desires for this weird “stranger” with her basic drive to be cool and collected.

 Scully’s throughline has now moved into the Subconscious.
-The other throughlines (the Objective Story, the Impact Character, and the Subjective Story) would all have moved into their second concern as well.
+The other throughlines (the Objective Story, the Obstacle Character, and the Subjective Story) would all have moved into their second concern as well.
 But again, for the purposes of this argument Scully as Main Character is what we are most interested in.

 We’ve traversed the Preconscious and the Subconscious, which only leaves us the Conscious and Memories.
 Wonder which one will show up for Act 3?